 Even though Robbins eschewed ascribing a particular story to the ballet, that doesn’t mean it lacks a narrative.
 It's a space to insert oneself.
 As Principal Dancer Megan Fairchild, who has danced the roles of both the apricot and green girls, said about the ballet, “It feels more personal, more subtle, more introspective.”

-Since it premiered, Dances has remained one of Robbins’ most cherished ballets.
+Since its premiere, Dances has remained one of Robbins’ most cherished ballets.
 What started as an ode to one of his favorite composers has endured thanks to the exuberance he captured on stage.
-Simply put, it is a carousel of revelry — that was Robbins’ wizardry, and why this ballet continues to delight 50 years later.
+Simply put, it is a carousel of revelry — that was Robbins’ wizardry, and why this ballet continues to delight more than 50 years later.